DTierneyDev/Gametionary/README.md

 ## UX

-My goal with the design of this desktopsite was to make it simple to navigate and use.
+My goal with the design of this site was to make it simple to navigate and use.
 I've done this using an introduction on the main page, and making the layout easy to understand.
 Such as the buttons (edit, delete, upvote) on entries being highlighted and easy to find.

 #### User Stories